Additional tax versus tax deductions

 Under the existing law on corporate profit tax, the authorities must calculate taxable profit, rather than income, regardless of whether adjusted financial statements have been filed.
 However, within the scope of the audit, the authorities are restricted to deducting expenses which are connected with transactions that are reviewed during the audit.
 Thus, from a taxpayer's perspective it is preferable to submit documents that confirm expenses which are unconnected with transactions being reviewed during the audit, or else to submit them together with objections to the audit report; otherwise, the tax authority may cite procedural arguments and refuse to deduct subsequently identified expenses.

-As VAT deductions are similar to expenses for profit tax purposes, at least from an economic viewpoint, businesses might argue that provisions should be added to Chapter 21 'Value Added Tax' of the Tax Code to allow companies to include VAT in the tax base in the same way as profit tax.
+As VAT deductions are similar to expenses for profit tax purposes, at least from an economic viewpoint, businesses might argue that provisions should be added to Article 21 of the Value-Added Tax Law to allow companies to include VAT in the tax base in the same way as profit tax (eg, in considering Draft Law 482215-5).

 Liability and fine - timing of arrears payments